Suicide Hotline Manager

 What's the most ridiculous reason a caller has given you for wanting to kill himself?

-Asked by BernUnit over 12 years ago
+Asked by BernUnit almost 13 years ago

 I can't go into any specifics because of confidentially.
 The people with the reasons that would sound the most ridiculous were the people who were the most severely ill.
 A small slight or disappointment can appear to a schizophrenic or person with a personality disorder as a really traumatic event.
 When you hear how upset someone is about something that you, as a stranger, can guess happened very differently or didn't happen at all, it's honestly just really sad that this person suffers from such intense delusions that cause him or her so much pain.